patternMiner/hierarchical/README.md

 hierarchical
 ============
-Demo project for building reusable and pluggable hierarchical web components in Dart using AngularDart.
+Reusable and pluggable components that enable navigation and selection of hierarchical data using AngularDart.